forthy42/net2o/wiki/pki.md

-* When we allow one indirection in the server's identity, we can have temporary server keys, signed by a constant identity—this allows to reduce the risk that an intruder on the server can steal the keys—they are temporary, the permanent keys are only needed for off-line signatures, so an intruder can not get more than he can get anyways—the data while he's in, before he's discovered.
+* When we allow one indirection in the server's identity, we can have temporary server keys, signed by a constant identity—this allows to reduce the risk that an intruder on the server can steal the keys—they are temporary, the permanent keys are only needed for off-line signatures, so intruders can not get more than they can get anyways—the data while they're in, before they're discovered.
 * We can easily replicate public keys and store them before we even need them (e.g. based on popularity), reducing the costs when we actually need to create a connection.